-Please check our website www.histories-humanities.tcd.ie/shortcourses after August for updates on enrolment dates and term dates.
+Please check our website in August for updates on enrolment and term dates at: www.histories-humanities.tcd.ie/shortcourses

-You may apply online or by phone* as follows:
+You may apply online, by telephone or in person as follows:

-ONLINE: You may register and pay by credit/debit card online at www.histories-humanities.tcd.ie/shortcourses AFTER enrolments open for each term.
+Online: Register and pay by credit/debit card online after enrolments open at: www.histories-humanities.tcd.ie/shortcourses

-IN PERSON: We are delighted to welcome you back to in-person application with the addition of contactless card payment in room 3141 Arts Building.
+In person: We welcome in-person applications (through contactless card payment or cash) in Room 3141 of the Arts Building.
 Dates and times of office opening for in-person payment will be announced on our website in August.